mczionjohnson/Portfolio-Heroku/README.md

 The easiest way to deploy your Node.js app is to use the [Heroku Platform](https://devcenter.heroku.com/)

-Check out our [Next.js deployment documentation](https://devcenter.heroku.com/articles/getting-started-with-nodejs) for more details.
+Check out [Heroku deployment documentation](https://devcenter.heroku.com/articles/getting-started-with-nodejs) for more details.